sinnerschrader/website/readme.md

 1. [The sources](./src) required to build the markup for `sinnerschrader.com`
 2. [The generated content](./docs) deployed to `sinnerschrader.com`
-3. Sources for a Continiuous Integration setup on [TravisCI](https://travis-ci.org/sinnerschrader/sinnerschrader-website)
+3. Sources for a Continuous Integration setup on [TravisCI](https://travis-ci.org/sinnerschrader/sinnerschrader-website)

 ---
 Static assets are placeholders.
 The unlicensable content assets are available at [sinnerschrader/sinnerschrader-website-static](https://github.com/sinnerschrader/sinnerschrader-website-static)